1. Think about meat & dairy products

 You’ve probably seen the media articles about cutting down on meat and dairy products to reduce your food carbon footprint.
 (Here’s a recent one from The Guardian.)
 It’s a view that’s often shared in green living guides, because of the greenhouse gas emissions generated by cows in particular.

-On the other hand, though, grazing animals can play a vital role in keeping soil healthy, if they are managed in the right way.
-Healthy soils, in turn, capture and store carbon.
+On the other hand, grazing animals on existing pasture land can play a vital role in keeping soil healthy, if they are managed in the right way.
+Healthy soils capture and store carbon.
 It’s been widely reported that the world’s soils are becoming so depleted that they only have another sixty years of harvests left in them.
 If we’re going to address this devastating trend, then there must be changes globally in the way that land and animals are managed.
-(For a good overview on this, watch The Magic of Soil – an illustrated talk by Professor Phil Gregory, who gave this presentation in Penrith in 2018.)
+(For a good overview on this, watch The Magic of Soil – an illustrated talk by Professor Phil Gregory.)

 Agriculture isn’t our area of expertise at CAfS, but, purely from a climate change point of view, we feel the key is scale and balance.
 We feel the current scale of meat and dairy production and mass farming methods aren’t sustainable, but we are open to the evidence mentioned above that animals can be part of a healthy system if managed in the right way.